WatchOutNewsAgency/wona.github.com/_posts/2019-06-20-placements-at-iitr.md

 <iframe class="highcharts-iframe" src="https://cloud.highcharts.com/embed/MW_9XXgp2/" style="border: 0; width: 800px; height: 500px" scrolling="no"></iframe>

-A total of **380** companies visited the campus for recruitments , of which 279 recruited.<sup>[1]</sup>
+A total of **380** companies visited the campus for recruitments , of which **318** recruited.<sup>[1]</sup>

 [1] The data on Channel I also contains duplicates which makes the count 304 instead of 279.
 If we consider different profiles or a PPO offered by the same company as an individual count (For Eg: A single company , say Goldman Sachs, offering jobs as Data Analyst, Software Developer and a PPO is counted as 3) this figure then equals to **279**.
-The total number of **unique** companies (some of which give offers in multiple profiles) that recruited from the campus is **223**.
+An additional **39** companies came for the Departmental Placements of the Department of Management Studies.
+The total number of **unique** companies (some of which give offers in multiple profiles) that recruited from the campus is **262**.

 <iframe class="highcharts-iframe" src="https://cloud.highcharts.com/embed/gCPnXW5Lr/" style="border: 0; width: 800px; height: 600px" scrolling="no"></iframe>